This section outlines how to configure cell editors to enable editing in cells.

 Shift + Tab, the same will happen except the previous cell will start editing rather than

 the next.
 This is in line with editing data in Excel.

 The next and previous cells can also be navigated using the API functions

-Value setter and value parsers are the inverse of a value getters and formatters.
-If you want to parse the data, or set the value into your data in ways other than just using the field, see the sections Value setter and value parsers.
+Value setters and value parsers are the inverse of value getters and formatters.
+If you want to parse the data, or set the value into your data in ways other than just using the field, see the sections for value setters and value parsers.

 cellValueChanged event is fired.
 You can listen for this event in the normal